-Before performing age-topography analyses, we first analyze how much area is excluded due to the removal of the seamounts and LIPs and how the excluded area is distributed geographically and with regard to the seafloor age.
+[19] Before performing age-topography analyses, we first analyze how much area is excluded owing to the removal of the seamounts and LIPs and how the excluded area is distributed geographically and with regard to the seafloor age.
 The age of the seafloor is taken from Müller et al. [1997] (Figure 1d).
 We only analyze regions within the Pacific plate but excluding trench and outer rise regions (Figure 1c) [e.g., Hillier and Watts, 2005].
-We also limit our analysis to regions where a seafloor age is assigned in Müller et al. [1997].
+We also limit our analysis to regions where a seafloor age is assigned by Müller et al. [1997].
 We compute the area in each 2 Ma age bin for seafloor up to 166 Ma before and after the removal of seamounts and LIPs (Figures 1a-1c).
-Before any removal, seafloor younger than \sim 50 Ma generally occupies more area than older seafloor except near \sim 112 Ma where the area is significantly larger (Figure 2a).
-The removal of seamounts with R_s =3 excludes a significant area of seafloor for all ages, particularly for seafloor older than 80 Ma (Figure 2a), suggesting that older seafloor is affected more by seamounts [Wessel, 2001].
+Before any removal, seafloor younger than \sim 50 Ma generally occupies more area than older seafloor except near ~ 112 Ma where the area is significantly larger (Figure 2a).
+The removal of seamounts with $R_s = 3$ excludes a significant area of seafloor for all ages, particularly for seafloor older than 80 Ma (Figure 2a), suggesting that older seafloor is affected more by seamounts [Wessel, 2001].
 For example, for seafloor older than 155 Ma more than 50% of seafloor area is excluded because of its proximity to seamounts (Figure 2a).
-Further removal of LIPs only affects seafloor older than ~130 Ma.
+Further removal of LIPs only affects seafloor older than \sim 130 Ma.
 After the removal of seamounts and LIPs, more than 50% of seafloor older than 140 Ma is excluded (Figure 2a).

-Seamounts and LIPs are not uniformly distributed in the Pacific.
-The number of seamounts and LIPs north and northeast of the Hawaiian island chain is significantly less than that in the south until ~30°S (Figure 1c).
+[20] Seamounts and LIPs are not uniformly distributed in the Pacific.
+The number of seamounts and LIPs north and northeast of the Hawaiian island chain is significantly less than that in the south until $\sim 30^{\circ}$ S (Figure 1c).
 This motivates us to divide the Pacific plate into three regions as marked in Figure 1c in our topography analyses: the northern, central, and southern regions.
 Both the northern and southern regions have significantly fewer seamounts and LIPs, while the central region includes the Hawaiian swell, the South Pacific super-swell and the Darwin Rise with densely populated seamounts and LIPs (Figure 1c).
-Figures 2b-2d show how much seafloor area is affected by the removal of seamounts with $R_s=3$ and LIPs, for the northern, central, and southern regions, respectively.
+Figures 2b-2d show how much seafloor area is affected by the removal of seamounts with $R_s = 3$ and LIPs, for the northern, central, and southern regions, respectively.
 While the removal does not significantly affect the northern and southern regions, it greatly reduces the area of the central region for topography analyses, particular for seafloor older than 90 Ma, consistent with seamount and LIP distributions in these regions (Figure 1c).
-The oldest seafloor is ~ 135 Ma and ~ 110 Ma in the northern and southern regions, respectively (Figures 2b and 2d), and the central region is limited to 166 Ma (Figure 2c).
-Both the northern and southern regions have relatively small but still significant area for seafloor older than 80 Ma.
+The oldest seafloor is \sim 135 Ma